awez/amirrajan.github.com/_posts/2015-11-13-adr-revenue-updates.md

 and are happy with the purchase (even though it's an unfinished product).

 There was a significant spike in September because Apple featured me under Best New Game Updates.
-It took a ton of work to build that releationship with Apple (and get this feature).
+It took a ton of work to build that relationship with Apple (and get this feature).
 Of course, the number dropped right afterwards.

-It remains to be seen if A Noble Circle will be as successfull as ADR or TE, but I think it's too early to tell at this point (especially since I have many many opportunities to get this app featured).
+It remains to be seen if A Noble Circle will be as successful as ADR or TE, but I think it's too early to tell at this point (especially since I have many many opportunities to get this app featured).
 With regards to getting assigned a direct Apple contact, I'll be doing a detailed entry about what I went through